natan-dot-com/TalesOfLiesel/README.md

 - Thanks to everyone who had worked with me this month to make this project happen.
 - Thanks to [Alexander Nakarada](https://filmmusic.io/artists/alexander-nakarada) for the incredible medieval-like royalty free music used as BGM.
+- Thanks to [Eder Muniz](https://edermunizz.itch.io) for the gorgeous background art.
+- Thanks to [XYEzawr](https://xyezawr.itch.io) for the icons we've used.
+- Elfic characters assets taken from [Craftpix](https://craftpix.net/freebies/free-dark-elf-pixel-art-asset-pack/).